pascme05/BaseNILM/README.md

 The software framework is provided under the MIT license.

 # Cite

+P. A. Schirmer and I. Mporas, "Non-Intrusive Load Monitoring: A Review," in IEEE Transactions on Smart Grid, 2022, doi: 10.1109/TSG.2022.3189598

 # References
 [1] Pan, Yungang, et al. "Sequence-to-subsequence learning with conditional gan for power disaggregation."
 ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2020.